raphaelvallat/pingouin/README.rst

 Pingouin is designed for users who want **simple yet exhaustive statistical functions**.

 For example, the :code:`ttest_ind` function of SciPy returns only the T-value and the p-value.
-By contrast, the :code:`ttest` function of Pingouin returns the T-value, p-value, degrees of freedom, effect size (Cohen's d), statistical power and Bayes Factor (BF10) of the test.
+By contrast, the :code:`ttest` function of Pingouin returns the T-value, p-value, degrees of freedom, effect size (Cohen's d), 95% confidence intervals, statistical power and Bayes Factor (BF10) of the test.

 Documentation
 =============